linode/docs/docs/guides/databases/redis/getting-started-redis/index.md

 "Value 1"
 {{< /output >}}

-### Modifying and Moving Keys
+### Modify and Move Keys

 To rename a key, you can use a command like the following.
-The example renames the `key_1` key to `key_one`:
+The example below renames the `key_1` key to `key_one`.

     RENAME key_1 key_one

-There are two ways of deleting keys.
+There are two ways of deleting keys:

 - The `DEL` command deletes a key synchronously and immediately.
-It is the best option for most key deletions:
+It is the best option for most key deletions.

         DEL key_2

 - The `UNLINK` command is useful when you want to delete potentially large keys.
 It determines how long the deletion would take, and runs the deletion asynchronously if the estimate crosses a certain threshold.
 If the duration does not cross that threshold, the command works synchronously like `DEL`.
-This allows you to avoid tying up the database with heavy deletion tasks:
+This allows you to avoid tying up the database with heavy deletion tasks.

         UNLINK key_2

 You can move a key as well.
-The command below moves the `key_3` key from the current database to database `7`:
+The command below moves the `key_3` key from the current database to database `7`.

     MOVE key_3 7